ShaunJorstad/interactive-cd/README.md

 interactive CD command to make changing directories more intuitive

 # install
-clone repo locally, edit variables in `main.sh` to ponit to the correct files
+clone repo locally, edit variables in `main.sh` to point to the correct files

 # use
 run the program with `source {path/to/main/sh}`